Ant-Mas/TournamentSystemChooser/README.md

 ## Used Library

 The **LibHaru** library was used, which can be found [here](https://github.com/libharu/libharu).
-libharu uses CMake, so you can easily install it and link it to your project.
+libharu uses CMake, so you can easily install it and link it to your project (by changing the paths in CMakeLists.txt accordingly).

 ## Usage

-Run **TournamentSystemChooser.exe** located in **cmake-build-debug**.
+Run **TournamentSystemChooser.exe** either built by CMake or from releases.
 No command line arguments are taken.

 The data is inputted via console.
 The program requires: